Our privacy notice

 Who we are?

-We are a company registered in England and Wale under number 02366665 with our registered office at Peninsula House, Rydon Lane, Exeter, Devon, EX2 7HR.
+We are a company registered in England and Wales under number 02366665 with our registered office at Peninsula House, Rydon Lane, Exeter, Devon, EX2 7HR.
 SWW is part of a group of companies owned by Pennon Group Plc.
-In addition to SWW, some of the other companies in the Pennon group will look after and process your Personal Data.
+In addition to SWW, some of the other companies in the Pennon Group will look after and process your Personal Data.
 Some of these companies are separately responsible for your data (referred to as Data Controllers) and some carry out processing on our behalf (referred to as Data Processors).

-Pennon Water Services Ltd (also known as “PWS”) and trading under the brand Source for Business (a “sister company” of SWW)
+Pennon Water Services Ltd (also known as “PWS”) and trading under the brand Source for Business (a “sister company” of SWW) is a water and sewage retailer for commercial customers.

 The company/companies or brand names listed above which are relevant to you will depend upon who you are and what type of interaction you have with SWW.
 Your point of contact for all matters relating to privacy and Personal Data in connection with us will be SWW or Pennon Group.